expo/expo/docs/pages/build-reference/troubleshooting.md

 If you find yourself in this situation, it's time to narrow down what configuration exists on your machine that hasn't been set up for your project on EAS Build yet.

 There are two ways to approach this, which are quite similar:

 - Do a fresh `git clone` of your project to a new directory and get it running.
 Pay attention to each of the steps that are needed and verify that they are also configured for EAS Build.
 - Run a local build with `eas build --local`.
 This command will locally run a process that is as close as it can be to the remote, hosted EAS Build service.
 [Learn how to set this up and use it for debugging](/build-reference/local-builds.md#using-local-builds-for-debugging).

 ### Why does my app work in Expo Go and `expo build:[android|ios]` but not with EAS Build?

 The classic build service (`expo build`) works completely differently from EAS Build, and there is no guarantee that your app will work out of the box on EAS Build if it works on the classic build service.
 You can learn more about [migrating from `expo build` in the guide](/build-reference/migrating.md), and get a better understanding of how these two services are fundamentally different in [this two-part blog post](https://blog.expo.dev/expo-managed-workflow-in-2021-5b887bbf7dbb).

+### Why does my production app does not match my development app?

+You can test how the JS part of your app will run in production by starting it with `expo start --no-dev`.
+This tells the bundler to minify JavaScript before serving it, most notably stripping code protected by the `__DEV__` boolean.
+This will remove most of the logging, HMR, Fast Refresh functionality, and make debugging a bit harder, but you can iterate on the production bundle faster this way.

 ## Still having trouble?